SolidX

 upgrade

-By default, upgrades to the latest beta pre-release.
-Use --stable to upgrade to the latest stable release.
+Upgrades SolidX dependencies.
+By default, this upgrades to the latest beta pre-release.

 npx @solidxai/solidctl@latest upgrade [options]